Slobodan Nikolić (politician): Biography

-On December 26, 2011, the city of Šabac received the Order of "Yermak" from the Presidium of the Council for Social Recognitions of the Russian Federation, and he received the Order of Tsar Nikolai II Romanov.
+On 26 December 2011, the city of Šabac received the Order of "Yermak" from the Presidium of the Council for Social Recognitions of the Russian Federation, and he received the Order of Tsar Nikolai II Romanov.
 He also won the Medal of the City of Moscow in 2011.

+Political career

+From 2006 to 2015, Nikolić was a member of the City Council of Šabac in charge of cooperation with citizens' associations and cooperation with the Russian Federation.

-He served as the vice president of the People's Peasant Party until 2013, when he founded the Russian Party with the goal of establishing even closer connections of Serbia and the Russian Federation.
+He served as the vice-president of the People's Peasant Party (NSS) until 2013, when he founded the Russian Party (RP) with the goal of establishing even closer connections of Serbia and the Russian Federation.
 The party advocates Serbia's entry into the Eurasian Economic Union, and the full membership of Serbia in the Collective Security Treaty Organization.
 The party also advocates increasing cooperation with the Russian Federation in the field of economy, culture and education.

+Member of the National Assembly

+Nikolić was elected to the National Assembly following the 2023 parliamentary election and was sworn in as MP on 6 February 2024.
+He is a member of the Serbian delegation in the Parliamentary Assembly of the Collective Security Treaty Organization.
+In a meeting with President Aleksandar Vučić, Nikolić voiced his opposition to sanctioning Russia due to its invasion of Ukraine.

 Personal life

 He is married and is a father of three children.
 Besides his native Serbian, he speaks Russian.